How to build a Web scraper with Node.js

 Programming languages retrieved from the HTML page.

-Since we retrieve our data, we can now save them inside MongoDB, and for that, we need to create the model; check out my tutorial below to see how to define a model for MongoDB.
+Since we retrieve our data, we can now save them inside MongoDB.
+For that, we need to create the model; check out my tutorial below to learn how to define a model for MongoDB.

 Connect MongoDB with a Node.js web application using Mongoose